 The College of Community Health Sciences (CCHS) is the sponsoring institution for all Accreditation Council for Graduate Medical Education (ACGME) graduate medical education (GME) programs offered at The University of Alabama.
 The ACGME requires that graduate medical education programs operate under the authority and control of one sponsoring institution.
-The head of the sponsoring institution is the Dean of CCHS, Dr. Richard Friend.
-The Associate Dean for Academic and Faculty affairs is Dr. Caroline Boxmeyer.
 In addition, there must be an organized administrative system led by a Designated Institutional Official (DIO) in collaboration with a Graduate Medical Education Committee (GMEC) that oversees all ACGME-accredited programs of the sponsoring institution.
-CCHS's GMEC has been charged with overseeing all GME programs regardless of accreditation status.
-It is not uncommon for sponsoring institutions to have advanced training programs (fellowships) in areas in which specialty board accreditation or certification is not offered.
+CCHS's GMEC has been charged to oversee all GME programs regardless of accreditation status.
+It is not uncommon for sponsoring institutions to have advanced training programs (Fellowships) in areas in which specialty board accreditation or certification is not offered.
 At CCHS, all GME programs are held to the same standards of compliance and monitoring as established by ACGME.
 Table One depicts CCHS's graduate medical education programs.

 The Sponsoring Institution is home to a Residency in Family Medicine, as well as seven fellowships.
-Of these programs, the Residency Program, the Geriatric Medicine Fellowship, and the Sports Medicine Fellowship are all ACGME accredited.
+Of these programs, the Residency and the Sports and Geriatric Medicine fellowships are all ACGME accredited.
 See Table One for program overview.